 Photoplethysmography/PPG – use a bright light to track the transparency levels of blood vessels, which change as the heartbeats and blood flows in and out of blood vessels.
 This is how the Apple Watch and camera measurements work.

 Studies that compare data obtained through electrocardiography and photoplethysmography show that both methods are suitable for measuring HRV.
+Plus, this study published by Elsevier proves that Welltory's HRV measurement accuracy is on par with ECG monitors.

 Important note: although the electrocardiography technique is used for taking HRV measurements with chest straps, HRV measurement is not an electrocardiogram recording, and it can't be used as a substitute for ECG or a medical check-up.